fluxninja/aperture/docs/content/reference/aperturectl/apply/apply.md

 ## aperturectl apply

-Apply Aperture Policy to the cluster
+Apply Aperture Policies

 ### Synopsis

-Use this command to apply the Aperture Policy to the cluster.
+Use this command to apply the Aperture Policies.

 ### Examples